-Let’s get one thing straight, we only think dogs stink because they don’t smell like flowers and soap and other things that humans enjoy.
-But your dog probably thinks it smells fantastic.
+Let’s get one thing straight: we only think dogs stink because they don’t smell like flowers, and soap, and other things that humans enjoy.
+However, your dog probably thinks it smells fantastic.

-And some people might love a dog’s smell while others find it a bit gross.
-Whether putrid of perfumed, dogs omit odours from the glands in their ears, the oil in their skin and from their hair follicles.
-It’s easy to keep all these different smells from becoming too much with regular bathing and grooming but sometimes there’s something else going on that can make your pooch stinkier than normal.
+Some people might love a dog’s smell, while others find it a bit gross.
+Whether putrid or perfumed, dogs omit odours from the glands in their ears, the oil in their skin and their hair follicles.
+It’s easy to keep all these different smells from becoming too much with regular bathing and grooming, but sometimes there’s something else going on that can make your pooch stinkier than normal.

-It’s important to get a vet to check out your dog if you notice a skin infection as your pup may require medication, but it’s also worth switching to a gentle and natural shampoo that can immediately provide some relief to your poor, itchy pup.
-Houndztooth recommends Coco’s Blend No. 4 Dog Rescue and Relief Spray to sooth sore skin along with Stella’s Blend No. 2 or Charlie’s Blend No. 3 Shampoo and Conditioning and Deodoriser Spray which are both low-irritant and contain oatmeal and essential oils to enrich and condition the skin.
+It’s important to get a vet to check out your dog if you notice a skin infection, as your pup may require medication.
+It’s also worth switching to a gentle and natural shampoo that can immediately provide some relief to your poor, itchy pup.
+Houndztooth recommends Coco’s Blend No. 4 Dog Rescue and Relief Spray to soothe sore skin, along with Stella’s Blend No. 2 or Charlie’s Blend No. 3 Conditioning and Deodoriser Spray, which are both low-irritant and contain oatmeal and essential oils to enrich and condition the skin.

-Your dog’s fur is covered in little microorganisms that react to water to release smells compounds.
-When the fur is dry, these microorganisms live the quiet life but as soon as you splash some H20 on them they come out to party.
-A stinky smell straight after a bubble bath is completely normal for your pooch but good things come to those who wait, and that smell will soon be replaced by something delicious when using yummy Houndztooth products.
+Your dog’s fur is covered in tiny microorganisms that react with water to release smelly compounds.
+When the fur is dry, these microorganisms live the quiet life, but as soon as you splash some H20 on them, they come out to party.
+A stinky smell straight after a bubble bath is completely normal for your pooch.
+However, good things come to those who wait, and that smell will soon be replaced by something delicious when using yummy Houndztooth Natural Dog Shampoo.

-If your dog is constantly itching its ears and paws or rubbing its bum on the ground then it may have an ear or yeast infection which you can usually smell if you get your nose close to the place they’re itching.
+If your dog is constantly itching its ears and paws or rubbing its bum on the ground, it may have an ear or yeast infection.
+You can usually smell this if you get your nose close to the place they’re itching.
 If you notice (or smell!) this behaviour in your friend, a visit to the vet to get it checked out is a good idea.

-If your dog is constantly licking its derriere, sliding its bum along the ground to relieve itchiness and smelly a bit pongy, head to the vet for them to squeeze the anal glands and manually express the sacs (and be thankful that you don’t have to do it yourself).
-If left unchecked, anal gland issues can lead to painful and expensive abscesses.
+If your dog is constantly licking its derriere, sliding its bum along the ground to relieve itchiness and generally smelling a bit pongy, it might be time for a trip to the vet.
+Your vet can squeeze the anal glands and manually express the sacs – and you can be thankful that you don’t have to do it yourself.
+If left unchecked, anal gland issues can lead to painful – and expensive – abscesses.